Mortonville, Pennsylvania

-Mortonville is an unincorporated area and historic hamlet in Chester County, Pennsylvania on the eastern bank of the West Branch Brandywine Creek.
-It consists of about a half-dozen structures, two of which are on the National Register of Historic Places: the Mortonville Hotel, and the 12.5 ft "Bridge in East Fallowfield Township" which crosses a mill race a few feet east of a larger bridge.
-The larger bridge, known as the Mortonville Bridge, was also listed on the NRHP until 2010 when it was delisted following a renovation.
+Mortonville is an unincorporated area and historic hamlet in Chester County, Pennsylvania, United States, situated on the eastern bank of the West Branch Brandywine Creek.
+It consists of approximately one-half dozen structures, two of which are on the National Register of Historic Places: the Mortonville Hotel, and the 12.5 ft "Bridge in East Fallowfield Township" which crosses a mill race a few feet east of a larger bridge.
+The larger bridge, known as the Mortonville Bridge, was also listed on the NRHP until 2010, when it was delisted following a renovation.
 The two bridges are in East Fallowfield Township, while most other structures are in Newlin Township.